Tutorial widgets

 How linear trend removal affects the GLM

-Temporal filtering
+Temporal filtering (Two conditions + Baseline)

 How temporal filtering affects the GLM.
 To perform high-pass filtering, set the minimum frequency to remove frequencies below that value.
 To perform low-pass filtering, set the maximum frequency to remove frequencies above that value.
 To do band-pass filtering, set minimum and maximum frequencies to remove frequencies at either extreme.